JustSift/ReSift/README.md

-# Resift
+# ReSift

-A Work-in-progress.
-This will be the home of the open source version of Resift.
+A work-in-progress.
+This will be the home of the open source version of ReSift.

+Check back soon.
 There are no released versions yet.

 If you're looking for the internal version [see here](https://github.com/JustSift/ReSift-Internal)